-During adolescence, young people tend to struggle for autonomy and a new sense of self, form close relationships with their peers, and can often drift from their parents and families.
-At the same time, they need to be challenged, supported, cared for and guided through a time of unprecedented physical, emotional, psychological and social transformation.
-Education must be tailored to meet these diverse needs and to provide opportunities for the young person to flourish.
+During adolescence, young people tend to struggle for autonomy, seek a new sense of self and form close relationships with others.
+They need to be challenged, supported, cared for and guided through this time of unprecedented physical, emotional, psychological and social transformation.
+A Human-Centred Education is tailored to meet these diverse needs, providing opportunities for the young person to flourish.

-First, it means that adolescence is not merely a preparation for adult life.
-Therefore, schooling is a lived experience and an important part of a young person’s current life.
-As such, it is valuable as an end in itself.
-Thus schools must provide a culture and spaces for young people to enjoy this special time of life.
+(b) Adolescence is not merely a preparation for adult life.
+Schooling is a lived experience and an important part of a young person’s current life; schools must provide a culture and spaces for young people to enjoy this special time of life.

-Second, it means that students cannot be treated simply as empty vessels to be filled with knowledge and information in order to attain grades.
-Instead, HCE encourages students to develop proactivity in the pursuit of learning and to be responsible for their ongoing personal development.
-Such processes cannot be forced because they involve a person’s sense of self, but they do need to be guided.
-All of this requires that the curriculum allocate sufficient time and the proper kind of space in order that young people can develop proactivity and responsibility.
+(c) Students cannot be treated as empty vessels to be filled with knowledge and information in order to attain grades.
+HCE provides time and spaces for students to develop proactivity in the pursuit of learning and to be responsible for their ongoing personal development.

-Thus, the HCE vision calls for an explicit shift from schools as controlled spaces for receiving instruction to schools as humanising learning communities.
+The HCE vision calls for an explicit shift from schools as controlled spaces for receiving instruction to schools as humanising learning communities.
 This vision will guide the planning, design and nurturing of relationships, and place qualities-based processes of personal development at the core of the HCE curriculum.
-It transforms the nature of pedagogy and of learning feedback and review.
+It also transforms the nature of pedagogy and of learning feedback and review.